Dogs have a weird habit of putting random items in their mouths.

 Why Do Puppies Eat Toilet Paper?

-Puppies naturally shred everything in their path, even toilet paper, towels, and newspapers.
+Puppies naturally shred everything, including toilet paper, towels, and newspapers.
 They may also eat it, mainly if it smells good.

-Because teething is uncomfortable, they need to bite items to relieve the discomfort.
+Because teething is uncomfortable, they need to bite items to relieve it.
 As a result, we must supply our dog with bite-able toys, such as resistive toys with treats inside.
 You can give them sweet potatoes to nibble on.

-If our dog bites anything unsuitable, we must not criticize or penalize them.
+We must not criticize or penalize if our dog bites anything unsuitable.
 Their mistrust will grow and may lead to future disruptive behavior.

 We must provide kids with toys, activities, and nourishment.
 We may also protect waste and harmful things away from them.